Ignas-Vaitkus/php-file-browser/README.md

 - Login in with any username and password
 - Use the table to navigate folders
 - Press corresponding buttons to delete, upload files and create folders.

+Note: The application was untested on Mac OS